CarlosTenorio/rentacar/README.md

 # API Sample

-API of a Rent a Car to explain backend concepts.
+API of a Rent a Car to explain backend concepts on my classes.

 Based on Django & Django REST Framework